 BUT your hands are not tied even if you want to remotely access your IP cameras without Internet.

-Thanks to the advanced technology in the security camera field, the cellular-based security cameras that operate on the 4G/3G mobile data, like Reolink Go, are designed to solve the “no Internet” dilemma.
+Thanks to the advanced technology in the security camera field, the cellular-based security cameras that operate on the 4G/3G mobile data are designed to solve the "no Internet" dilemma.

 So you can remotely access your security IP cameras on your smartphone via the UID method in areas with limited or no Internet, such as your barns, farms, sheds, cabins, vacation homes, campsites, hotels, etc.